 The district has updated and revised its Spill Prevention and Control Plant to include a revision of possible plant discharges in addition to updating its chemicals used and stored throughout the treatment plant.
-Additionally, emergency contact personnel with and responsibilities and procedures have been included in the spill plan.
+Additionally, emergency contact personnel with and responsibilities and procedures have been included in the spill plan, which was updated January of 2025.
 Also, we have made an agreement with NRC will aid with spill mitigation and removal.